pinfinity/pinfinity_co/website/_content/2-blog/2013-04-25-thank-you-for-coming.md

 from our readers.
 Medicine is simply too important for you to be forced to continue lining the pockets of big, stale, publishing houses.

-Maybe we're the crazy ones, but then, maybe that's a good thing.
+Maybe we're crazy, but then, maybe that's a good thing.

+<iframe width="640" height="360" src="http://www.youtube.com/embed/O0S5SuAwIXs?rel=0" frameborder="0" allowfullscreen></iframe>

+We're happy you've joined us on our journey.